excellaco/tcp-glue/README.md

     1. RUN: `./push-glue-auto-tfvars`
     1. RUN: `./update-json-file`
         * This updates the `jenkins/packer/jenkins.json` file with the correct email, region, and source AMI

+1. cd `../jenkins`  [5]
+    1. RUN: `docker build -t tcp-jenkins-ami:latest -f Docker/Dockerfile .`
+      * Estimated time for completion is: `00:02:30`
+    1. RUN: `docker run -it --rm -d --name tcp-jenkins-ami -v ~/.aws/credentials:/root/.aws/credentials tcp-jenkins-ami:latest`
+      * Estimated time for completion is: `00:20:00`
+      * Note the username and password for Jenkins, found near the beginning of the output  ( if you miss them, they will be available in the ssm_params, see below)
+                * NOTE: You can allow this process to run in the background, and may continue on to the next steps to save time.

 1. RUN: `cd tcp-ecs` [3b]
     1. RUN: `docker build -t tcp-ecs:latest -f Docker/Dockerfile .`  [3.3]